+Name and Age

+John E. Koerner, III

+Age: 80

-Name and Age Business Experience During Past Five Years, Other Directorships and Qualifications Director Since John E. Koerner, III Age: 79 John E. Koerner, III has been the managing member of Koerner Capital, LLC, a private investment company, or the President of its predecessor, Koerner Capital Corporation, since 1995.
+Business Experience During Past Five Years, Other Directorships and Qualifications

+John E. Koerner, III has been the managing member of Koerner Capital, LLC, a private investment company, or the President of its predecessor, Koerner Capital Corporation, since 1995.
 From 1976 to 1995, Mr. Koerner was President and co-owner of Barq's, Inc. and its subsidiary, The Delaware Punch Company.
 Mr. Koerner is a member of a number of civic boards including The Nature Conservancy of Louisiana and the World War II Museum.
 He served as Chairman of the New Orleans Regional Chamber of Commerce for 1995, was a past Co-Chairman of Metrovision, and was the 2002 - 2003 Chairman of the New Orleans Business Council.
 He serves on a number of business boards including Geocent, LLC.
 Mr. Koerner served on the board of Legg Mason, Inc. until July 2014 and IBERIABANK Corporation until 2020.

-2007 Mr. Koerner has extensive experience in corporate finance, the management of capital intensive organizations, and capital markets.
+Mr. Koerner has extensive experience in corporate finance, the management of capital intensive organizations, and capital markets.
 Through his service on other boards, Mr. Koerner also has experience with a broad range of corporate governance matters.
 Mr. Koerner's background and civic board service also provide us with a valuable link to our community, which is important to us because of our focus on local advertising.

-Marshall A. Loeb Age: 59 Marshall A. Loeb is the President, Chief Executive Officer and a director of EastGroup Properties, Inc., a self-administered equity real estate investment trust (REIT) focused on the development, acquisition and operation of industrial properties.
+Marshall A. Loeb Age: 60 Marshall A. Loeb is the President, Chief Executive Officer and a director of EastGroup Properties, Inc., a self-administered equity real estate investment trust (REIT) focused on the development, acquisition and operation of industrial properties.
 He previously served as President and Chief Operating Officer of Glimcher Realty Trust from 2005 to 2015.
-From 2000 to 2005, he served as Chief Financial Officer of Parkway Properties, Inc. 2018 Mr. Loeb has more than 25 years of experience with publicly held REITs.
+From 2000 to 2005, he served as Chief Financial Officer of Parkway Properties, Inc.

+Mr. Loeb has more than 25 years of experience with publicly held REITs.
 He possesses extensive expertise in the real estate industry and in finance.
 His experience serving in a variety of executive roles at other REITs provides us with an invaluable strategic perspective.

-Elizabeth Thompson Age: 58 Elizabeth Thompson is the co-founder and Director of Cleveland Avenue, LLC, a food and beverage focused venture fund.
-Ms. Thompson also serves as President of the Cleveland Avenue Foundation for Education, a non-profit organization focused on college access and success and career readiness.
-In addition, Ms. Thompson serves as a director of a number of non-profit organizations, including Chicago Public Media, Partnership for College Completion, Chicago Beyond and Braven, and is a former Trustee of the University of Chicago.
-2019 Ms. Thompson has extensive leadership experience and decades of experience as a director of non-profit organizations.
+Elizabeth Thompson Age: 59

+Elizabeth Thompson is the co-founder and Office Director of Cleveland Avenue, LLC, an Investment Firm.
+Ms. Thompson also serves as President of the Cleveland Avenue Foundation for Education Group, a non-profit organization focused on providing financial and programmatic support to leaders in education and The Cleveland Avenue Foundation for Education, a family foundation.
+In addition, Ms. Thompson serves as a director of a number of non-profit organizations, including Chicago Public Media, Partnership for College Completion and Braven, and is a former Trustee of the University of Chicago.

+Ms. Thompson has extensive leadership experience and decades of experience as a director of non-profit organizations.
 Through her board service, Ms. Thompson has experience navigating a wide-array of organizational challenges, allowing her to serve as a critical resource.
 Ms. Thompson's background and commitment to civic service provides us with a valuable perspective on local issues, which is important to us due to our focus on local advertising.

+Name and Age

+Nancy Fletcher

+Age: 68